 REQ-NPN-FUN-04 The 3GPP management system shall have the capability to evaluate SLS assurance related to an NPN.

+REQ-NPN-FUN-0x The 3GPP management system shall have the capability to support management capabilities exposure, which includes management capabilities of network provisioning and performance assurance to the authorized NPN service consumer.